SEAT León: Engine specifications

+Safety

 Third generation (5F; 2012)

 The third generation of the León is based on the Volkswagen Group's latest MQB platform, which is shared with the seventh generation Volkswagen Golf.

 Compared to the previous generation, the León Mk3 is shorter by 5 cm and lighter by up to 90 kg; however, because its wheelbase has been extended by 5.8 cm, it has a roomier cabin with greater shoulder room for the front and rear passengers, more rear legroom and 380 L of boot space.
 The first official information and pictures of the car were released on 16 July 2012, with its public debut at the 2012 Paris Motor Show in September.
 It is the second car to be based on the MQB platform.

 It features new safety equipment, such as driver knee airbag, and a number of new safety systems, including (often as standard) a multi-collision braking system to automatically brake the car after an accident in order to avoid a second collision, a lane-keeping assistant, and driver fatigue detection.
 The braking system includes a hill-start assistant.

 In the interior, there is a driver-oriented centre console hosting a 5.8-inch touch-screen infotainment display with some models featuring a proximity sensor, also used in the Volkswagen Golf, as well as ambient lighting.

 A new feature available for the first time in its class are the optional full-LED headlamps combined with a full beam assistant.
 The full-LED headlamps offer numerous advantages over standard halogen bulbs such as improved illumination, a close to daylight colour temperature, lower energy consumption and an extended service life.
 The front fog lights can include a cornering feature.

 The higher specification also have a new "SEAT Drive Profile" system which allows the driver to choose between four different driving settings: eco, normal, sport, and an individual setting.
 This system controls the behaviour of the engine, steering, and DSG gearbox.
 Additionally, the 1.8 TSI 180PS and 2.0 TDI 184PS engine-equipped models will vary their engine sound via a sound actuator, as well as their interior ambient lighting between white (normal, eco and individual) and red (sport).

 SEAT announced in early 2012 that the range would include for the first time three-door and estate models in addition to a five-door.

 In September 2013, SEAT officially unveiled the León ST (estate model) at the Frankfurt Motor Show.
 The León ST extends the León's maximum load capacity to 1470 litres and is available in Europe in three different versions and eleven different engine options.
 On 23 June 2014, SEAT revealed an off-road version of the León ST called the X-PERIENCE.

 In August 2018, SEAT discontinued the Léon SC due to lower demands for three-door hatchbacks.